 00187 Rome Italy

-On a small side street between Rome’s Parlamento and Piazza S. Sebastiano, this 2-star place has 23 rooms on the fourth and fifth floors of a 16th-century Palace that is now a larger apartment building.
+Trip Advisor gives this hotel a 2-star rating.
+It is on a small side street between Rome’s Parlamento and Piazza S. Sebastiano and has 23 rooms on the fourth and fifth floors of a 16th-century Palace that is now a larger apartment building.
 Rooms – some triples and quads – are simple but clean, and rates include private bathroom, continental breakfast, TV, WiFi and A/C (for an extra fee) and a safe for valuables.
 With several quad rooms, it came recommended to us by Clare Jordan, then seconded by another FTF traveler, all of whom enjoyed their stay.
 Great rates include breakfast, and it’s family-owned and tended, so very nice atmosphere.

 Via della Stazione di S. Pietro, 14

 A short walk from St. Peter’s Square, Starhotel Michaelangelo is a Trip Advisor 4-star rated hotel.
 It is part of an Italian 22-boutique hotel chain — features 179 high-style rooms with minibar and television.
 A maximum of three people may stay in each room; an extra bed added for a child under 16-years incurs no additional charge — a bargain in Rome.
 This hotel’s restaurant, “The Dome,” serves international cuisine.
 There is also room service, concierge, laundry service and two meeting rooms.